Inferior parietal lobule: Structure

+In males, the inferior parietal lobule is significantly more voluminous in the left hemisphere compared to the right.
+This extreme asymmetry is not present in females and this may contribute to cognitive differences between the sexes.

 In macaque neuroanatomy, this region is often divided into caudal and rostral portions, cIPL and rIPL, respectively.
 The cIPL is further divided into areas Opt and PG whereas rIPL is divided into PFG and PF areas.

 Function

 Inferior parietal lobule has been involved in the perception of emotions in facial stimuli, and interpretation of sensory information.
 The Inferior parietal lobule is concerned with language, mathematical operations, and body image, particularly the supramarginal gyrus and the angular gyrus.

 Clinical significance

-Destruction to the inferior parietal lobule of the dominant hemisphere results in Gerstmann's syndrome: right-to-left confusion, finger agnosia, dysgraphia and dyslexia, dyscalculia, contralateral hemianopia, or lower quadrantanopia.
-Destruction to the inferior parietal lobule of the non-dominant hemisphere results in topographic memory loss, anosognosia, construction apraxia, dressing apraxia, contralateral sensory neglect, contralateral hemianopia, or lower quadrantanopia.
+Destruction to the inferior parietal lobule of the dominant hemisphere results in Gerstmann's syndrome: left–right confusion, finger agnosia, dysgraphia and dyslexia, dyscalculia, contralateral hemianopia, or lower quadrantanopia.
+Destruction to the inferior parietal lobule of the non-dominant hemisphere results in topographic memory loss, anosognosia, construction apraxia, dressing apraxia, contralateral hemispatial neglect, contralateral hemianopia, or lower quadrantanopia.

 In other animals

 Functional imaging experiments suggest that the left anterior supramarginal gyrus (aSMG) of the human inferior parietal lobule exhibits an evolved specialization related to tool use.
 It is not currently known if this functional specialization is unique to humans as complementary experiments have only been performed with macaque monkeys and not apes.
 The habitual use of tools by chimpanzees makes the uniqueness of the human aSMG an open question as its function may have evolved prior to the split from our last common ancestor.